Neurodiversity: A Training for Mental Health Professionals

 With a combined 30 years of experience in supporting children and families with neurodevelopmental differences,

-Jenny Korteum and
+Jenny Kortuem and

 Brenna Hoisington are passionate advocates for developmental, holistic care in rural south central Minnesota.
 At GO Therapy, they prioritize neuro-affirming practices and reject behavior modification and compliance-based methods.
 Through a multidisciplinary developmental approach, Jenny and Brenna aim to empower families and foster individual strengths, setting a new standard of care for neurodiverse children.